-You can use baits to reduce QFF numbers on your farm.
-Baits are made up of a protein attractant mixed with an insecticide, and are usually spot-sprayed onto the trunks or foliage of both host and non-host trees.
+You can use baits to effectively reduce QFF numbers on your farm.
+Baits are made up of a protein attractant mixed with an insecticide, and are sprayed onto the trunks or foliage of both host and non-host trees.

 Adult flies are attracted to the bait as a food source and are killed by the insecticide.

-You can purchase QFF baits from a local chemical reseller.
+Different QFF baits are available for purchase from your local chemical reseller.

 Protect produce with cover spraying

 Cover spraying can be used to directly control adult QFF on contact, and some systemic chemicals also destroy eggs and larvae within fruit.
-You can help to protect produce from QFF infestations with the combination of an early season baiting program followed by cover spray treatments.
+You can help to protect produce from QFF infestations by using an early season baiting program followed by cover spray treatments.

 Use chemicals responsibly